diodemusic/lulu/README.md

 # Lulu
-A League of Legends API wrapper for the Riot API.
+`lulu` is a League of Legends API wrapper for the Riot API.

-Lulu provides a pythonic easy to use interface.
+`lulu` provides a pythonic, modern, easy to use interface.

 ## Lulu handles